hafizhsuriagnda/postgresql-data-validation-portfolio/README.md

 # PostgreSQL Data Validation Portfolio

-This repository contains a QA data validation project performed on the Pagila (DVD Rental Store) database using PostgreSQL.
+This repository showcases a QA data validation project performed on the Pagila (DVD Rental Store) database using PostgreSQL.

 ## Project Overview

-The objective of this project is to validate data integrity, relational consistency, and aggregation accuracy using SQL queries.
+The objective of this project is to validate data integrity, relational consistency, and aggregation accuracy using SQL queries, ensuring reliable and consistent data across the database.

 ## Database Information